 - Preview and complete the merge.
 You can preview each message before you send the whole set.

 You use commands on the Mailings tab to perform a mail merge.

 - Start Word.

 - A blank document opens by default.
 Leave it open.
 If you close it, the commands in the next step are not available.

 - On the Mailings tab, in the Start Mail Merge group, click Start Mail Merge.

 Resume a mail merge

 If you need to stop working on a mail merge, you can save the e-mail message main document and resume the merge later.
 Word retains the data source and field information.
-If you were using the Mail Merge task pane, Word returns to your place in the task pane when you resume the merge.

 - When you're ready to resume the merge, open the document.